hamburgertrain/ws-discord-bot/README.md

 ### Config and Running

 #### Insert your discord bot API key
-In bot.py, change bot_token to your discord bot token
+In bot.py, change bot_token to your Discord bot token
 ```python
 bot_token = 'YOUR_DISCORD_BOT_TOKEN_HERE'
 ```